buildout/buildout/zc.recipe.testrunner/README.txt

   buildout bin directory.
 Of the option isn't used, the part name will be used.

 To do
 -----

-- Don't require eggs to be installed by the egg recipe.
-Go ahead and try to install them.

-- Let the egg recipe do more of the heavy lifting internally.

 - Support specifying testrunner defaults (e.g. verbosity, test file patterns, etc.)